DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs-install.md

 For more details, see the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/configuring/typescript#async-server-component-typescript-error)

-You should also set the following setting in tsconfig:
+You should also set the following setting in tsconfig.json:
 ```json
 {
     "compilerOptions": {